mkiang/disproportionate_prescribing/README.md

 ### Note about reproducibility

-When possible, we provide aggregated data and summary results; however, in compliance with our data use agreement, **we cannot share the individual-level or prescription-level data**.
-Further, we suppress all results based on fewer than ten providers or ten patients.
+~~When possible, we provide aggregated data and summary results;
+however, in compliance with our data use agreement, **we cannot share the individual-level or prescription-level data**.
+Further, we are required to suppress all results based on fewer than ten providers or ten patients.~~

+**Update about data (12/31/19):** Due to restrictions of our data use agreement, we are not able to share aggregated data and summary results in text files publicly.
+We are working with the data providers to find an acceptable way to provide restricted access to these data to other allow researchers.

 This code is provided so that researchers who have established a data use agreement with Optum are be able to reproduce or extend our